Mike Holmes: Bell Media

 In June 2019, Bell Media announced a new development deal with Holmes, ending his relationship with HGTV Canada.
 His library of programming moved airing to Gusto, which was rebranded as CTV Life Channel, and two new series were announced, including Holmes 911, and the Holmes Family Rescue for CTV in 2020.

 Television series

 Holmes on Homes

 Broadcast on HGTV Canada, Holmes on Homes first started in 2001.
 Holmes on Homes was first conceived when Holmes approached the producers of the Just Ask Jon Eakes home improvement show on HGTV with the idea for a new kind of home improvement show.
-Although there were few submissions to the show initially, their number had ballooned by the fourth season.
-In one fourth-season episode, Holmes stated that he received hundreds of e-mails a week from people asking him for help.
+Although there were few submissions to the show initially, their number ballooned by the fourth season.
 As the show evolved, it generally focused on bad renovations and the results of bad contractors.

 In Canada, Holmes on Homes airs on HGTV Canada, BBC Canada, and Casa for the French version.
 It airs in the US on HGTV and DIY Network, in New Zealand on The Living Channel, in Australia on Lifestyle Home, in the United Kingdom on Discovery Shed (formerly Discovery Real Time), in Germany on DMAX, and in South Africa on the Home Channel.